 the driver shall:

-run on sight, unless a written order exempts him from running on sight in SR,
+run on sight, unless an operational instruction exempts him from running on sight in SR,

 not exceed the applicable speed limit,

-in level 1 without trackside signal, in level 2 without trackside signals, and in level 3, stop at the next ETCS stop marker, inform the signaller about the situation and follow any instructions given.
+in level 1 without trackside signals, in level 2 without trackside signals, and in level 3, stop at the next ETCS stop marker, inform the signaller about the situation and follow any instructions given.

-If allowed by non-harmonised rules, the driver can be authorised by the signaller to pass several consecutive ETCS stop markers with only one written order.
+If allowed by non-harmonised rules, the driver can be authorised by the signaller to pass several consecutive ETCS stop markers with only one operational instruction.

 RUNNING IN LS